ESMRMB offers a variety of different education programmes

 • Quantitative imaging and the use of contrast agents

-• advanced MRI techniques such as diffusion imaging, perfusion sequences, functional MRI and PET/MRI
+• advanced MRI techniques such as diffusion imaging, perfusion sequences, and PET/MRI

 • Interpreting MR images in relation to tissue components and functional activities